rprustagi/Docker-based-exercises-Network-Security/README.md

 ## Maintainer Notes

-This README is intended as a template.
-Please update each file description as the corresponding Dockerfile, program, or Compose topology evolves.
+This README is intended as a basic help and overview on usage of docker files.
+Real learning will occur with actual network creation, implementation of exercises, observation of network behaviour and explanation of the behaviour.